aehumphrey/Security-Audit-Lab/README.md

 ## Objective

 The Security Audit Lab project aimed to mimic the conditions for a real-world security audit.
-The primary objective was to complete a internal security audit for a fictional company.
+The primary objective was to complete an internal security audit for a fictional company.
 The goal of the audit was to provide an overview of the risks and/or fines that the company might experience due to the current state of their security posture.
-The tasks involved revieiewing the scope, goals, and risk assessment report.
+The tasks involved reviewing the scope, goals, and risk assessment report.
 Then, to perform an internal audit by completing a controls and compliance checklist.

 ### Skills Learned